adngdb/spectateur/README.md

 spectateur allows users to create their own reports, using the data provided by [Socorro's public API](https://crash-stats.mozilla.com/api/).
 Users can modify the data returned by the API in any way they want using JavaScript.
 The resulting data is then rendered in a table or as a chart.
+Reports can then be saved and shared using the URL.

 Note: This is a **prototype**.